powsybl/.github/ROADMAP.md

 ## Grid modeling
 The backward compatibility management is robust.
 We have now a strong basis to change the core network model:
-- Three windings transformers modeling improvement: done.
 - HVDC modeling improvement: 2021.
 - Operational limits modeling: work in progress, expected end of 2020.
-- Linear and non linear shunt compensators: done.
-- Extenstions for automatic generation control and for monitoring: work in progress.
+- Extenstions for monitoring: work in progress.
 - DC network modeling (maybe for 2021).
 - Merging view when several networks are merged: we need to improve the boundary modelling in order to support hybrid merging.